djmeier-wisc/transit-delay-service/README.md

 ### Tools Used

-- DynamoDB to store GTFS static/realtime data
+- Postgres to store GTFS static/realtime data
 - Spring Webflux - this is used to handle both endpoints, and to avoid loading all of the GTFS schedule reference into memory
 - ChartJS Line Charts
 - GeoJSON